Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ⚠️ **Add Locke to your party before heading to the Floating Continent to unlock an upcoming achievement.**

-🚩 **Prior to facing AtmaWeapon, make a separate save file.
+🚩 **Prior to facing AtmaWeapon, make a separate save file by going south of the platform that led you back to the Blackjack.
 This will be used for an exclusive achievement based on an upcoming decision.** 🚩

 **![image](https://user-images.githubusercontent.com/120497130/223473160-15ca1dd8-eb77-4008-a515-a66037b10102.png) [The Decisive Battle (10)](https://retroachievements.org/achievement/6255)**
 _Steal a Ribbon from and defeat AtmaWeapon, no instant death moves_